EasyEngine/easyengine/README.md

 IMPORTANT
 ============================================

-#### EasyEngine team is looking for user feedback for some critical technical as well as non-technical decisions that will affect project in long run - https://rtcamp.com/blog/feedback-request-from-easyengine-users/
+#### EasyEngine team is looking for user feedback for some critical technical as well as non-technical decisions that will affect project in long run.
+Please share your thoughts - https://rtcamp.com/blog/feedback-request-from-easyengine-users/

 ---